ljlx1120/calTrack/README.md

 ## Description

-_A website that allows user to input height, weight, activity, and age, to find out their burned calories._
+_A website that allows user to input of height, weight, activity, and age, to find out their burned calories._

 ## Link to repository and GH-pages